opennetworkinglab/aether-docs/developer/roc-api.rst

     * `edge-monitoring-prometheus-url` the URL of the site's Edge monitoring Prometheus service
     * `edge-device` a list of monitoring devices that verify end-to-end connectivity

-        * `name` the name of the monitoring device (usually a Raspberry Pi).
-This will usually correspond to its short hostname
+        * `edge-device-id` the identifier of the edge monitoring device.
+Serves the same purpose as other `id` fields.
-        * `display-name` a user friendly name
+        * `display-name` the user-friendly name for the edge device.
+It is recommended that the short hostname be used for the `display-name` as a convention.
         * `description` an optional description

 Device-Group